More Related - Bible Study Online - Article Links - Located at the bottom of the page

 And of course Moses would pick up on Pharaoh's condition immediately: "And Moses said, 'It is not right to do so, for we would be sacrificing the abomination of the Egyptians to the Lord our God.
 If we sacrifice the abomination of the Egyptians before their eyes, then will they not stone us?'" - Exodus 8:26

-And it would be at that moment that Moses would let Pharaoh know that there will not be any type of compromise, when it comes to how the Israelites would serve their God.
-Know that the people who have chosen to follow in God's covenant, by being obedient to His ways, at times fail to realize the tremendous advantage that they hold, when they let the Lord fight for them.
+And it would be at that moment, Moses would let Pharaoh know that there will not be any compromise when it comes to how the Israelites would serve their God.
+Know that the people who have chosen to follow in God's covenant, by being obedient to His ways, at times fail to realize the tremendous advantage they hold when they let the Lord fight for them.

-And in this case "the people" that I'm referring to, are the Christians of today.
+And in this case, "the people" that I'm referring to are the Christians of today.
 The ones who have chosen to enter into God's New Covenant by accepting the Lord Jesus Christ as their personal Savior.
-The ones who have decided to come away from the ways of the world, by repenting of their sins, and by following the teachings of Christ.
+Believers who've decided to come away from the world, repenting and following the teachings of Christ.

-You know, if we as Christians could just learn to trust God more, if we could stop looking for a way to "coexist" - stop looking for that "middle ground" when it comes to the world, and give God the chance to act on our behalf - we will soon realize the unlimited possibilities, and the genuine benefits (both spiritual and natural) that comes with being in God's New Covenant that was made possible through the Lord Jesus Christ.
+You know, if we as Christians could learn to trust God more.
+Suppose we could stop looking for a way to "coexist" with the world.
+Stop looking for that "middle ground" to pleases people and give God the chance to act on our behalf.
+We will soon realize the unlimited possibilities and the genuine benefits (both spiritual and natural) that come with being in God's New Covenant.
+A Covenant that was made possible through our Lord and Savior Jesus Christ.

 And when Pharaoh finally realized that he wouldn't budge, he gave the impression that he was in agreement with Moses: "And Pharaoh said, 'I will let you go, that you may sacrifice to the Lord your God in the wilderness; only you shall not go very far away.
 Intercede for me.'" - Exodus 8:28